wsl-workshop/wsl-workshop.github.io/README.md

 # Sponsors

-Several awards are kindly sponsored by RIKEN-AIP and 4Paradigm.
-We hope to receive more sponsorships to support young students.
-Please contact to bo.han@riken.jp for sponsorships.
+Several awards are kindly sponsored by [4Paradigm](https://www.4paradigm.com/).
+We have supported best paper awards and travel awards.